w3f/Grants-Program/docs/Applications/cryptolab-staking-reward-collector-front-end.md

-# Open Grant Proposal for *Front-End for Staking Rewards Collector*

-* **Project Name:** CryptoLab Staking Reward Collector
+# CryptoLab Staking Reward Collector

 * **Team Name:** CryptoLab
 * **Payment Address:** 0x064530BBA1ea3aaE6cC68207Ec75EEa6a7C0c78b (DAI)

-## Project Overview :page_facing_up:
+## Project Overview :page_facing_up

-This application is in response to https://github.com/w3f/General-Grants-Program/blob/master/rfps/staking-rewards-collector-front-end.md
+This application is in response to <https://github.com/w3f/General-Grants-Program/blob/master/rfps/staking-rewards-collector-front-end.md>

 ### Overview

 The Staking Rewards Collector requests us to make a front-end UI so that non-technical-background people can utilize the tool in a simple way.
-As the requested features are quite similar to what we have done recently, We intend to implement the requests from the rfps on https://www.cryptolab.network.
+As the requested features are quite similar to what we have done recently, We intend to implement the requests from the rfps on <https://www.cryptolab.network>.

 ### Project Details

-We plan to utilize the current Staking Reward webpage (https://www.cryptolab.network/tools/dotSR) on CryptoLab as the design base.
+We plan to utilize the current Staking Reward webpage (<https://www.cryptolab.network/tools/dotSR>) on CryptoLab as the design base.
 However, we will change the data source from our DB to Staking Rewards Collector, retrieving rewards from the subscan because the subscan stores all rewards data.

 * Mockup UI